ming71/toolbox/README.md

 * **shuffle**
 Randomly generate small subdataset from the dataset.

-* **match_check**
-Verify if images and annotations do not correspond and output the associated file names.

 * **crop_bbox_and_save**
 Crop bbox area from raw image and save for other usage.